wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

-An All-in-One installation guide is included in the :ref:`Installation guide section<all_in_one>`, which aims to introduce Wazuh by installing it along with Elastic Stack on a single system (server).
-The all-in-one installation lacks of the high availability and scalability capabilities of a distributed environment.
+The Installation guide section includes the :ref:`All-in-One installation <all_in_one>`, which aims to introduce Wazuh by installing it along with Elastic Stack on a single server.
+The All-in-One installation lacks the high availability and scalability capabilities of a distributed environment.

-This section however, will explain how to build a production environment with data and services high availability, scalability, etc. The introduction document will go through the basic concepts and architecture of a Wazuh production environment.
+This section, however, will explain how to build a production environment that provides high availability and scalability of the services.

+The Introduction document will go through the basic concepts and architecture of the Wazuh production environment and the Further configuration section will provide the additional information about tuning the Wazuh environment.

 .. topic:: Contents